orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/bandmathx.rst

 Note: a limitation coming from muparserX itself makes impossible to pass all those neighborhoods with a unique variable.

-**Function var** This function allows to compute the variance of a given vector or neighborhood (the function can take as many inputs as needed;
+**Function var** This function computes the variance of a given vector or neighborhood (the function can take as many inputs as needed;
 one var value is computed per input).
 For instance:

 .. math:: var(im1b1N3x3)

-**Function median** This function allows to compute the median value of a given vector or neighborhood (the function can take as many inputs as needed; one median value is computed per input).
+**Function median** This function computes the median value of a given vector or neighborhood (the function can take as many inputs as needed; one median value is computed per input).
 For instance:

 .. math:: median(im1b1N3x3)

-**Function corr** This function allows to compute the correlation between two vectors or matrices of the same dimensions (the function takes two inputs).
+**Function corr** This function computes the correlation between two vectors or matrices of the same dimensions (the function takes two inputs).
 For instance:

 .. math:: corr(im1b1N3x3,im1b2N3x3)

-**Function maj** This function allows to compute the most represented element within a vector or a matrix (the function can take as many inputs as needed; one maj element value is computed per input).
+**Function maj** This function computes the most represented element within a vector or a matrix (the function can take as many inputs as needed; one maj element value is computed per input).
 For
 instance:

 .. math:: maj(im1b1N3x3,im1b2N3x3)

-**Function vmin and vmax** These functions allow to compute the min or max value of a given vector or neighborhood (only one input).
+**Function vmin and vmax** These functions compute the min or max value of a given vector or neighborhood (only one input).
 For
 instance:

 .. math:: (vmax(im3b1N3x5)+vmin(im3b1N3x5)) ~ div ~ \{2.0\}

-**Function cat** This function allows to concatenate the results of several expressions into a multidimensional vector, whatever their respective dimensions (the function can take as many inputs as needed).
+**Function cat** This function concatenates the results of several expressions into a multidimensional vector regardless of their respective dimensions (the function can take as many inputs as needed).
 For instance:

 .. math:: cat(im3b1,vmin(im3b1N3x5),median(im3b1N3x5),vmax(im3b1N3x5))

-Note: the user should prefer the use of semi-colons (;) when setting expressions, instead of directly use this function.
+Note: the user should prefer the use of semi-colons (;) when setting expressions, instead of directly using this function.
 The filter or the application will call the function ’cat’ automatically.
 For instance:

 .. math:: filter->SetExpression("im3b1 ; vmin(im3b1N3x5) ; median(im3b1N3x5) ; vmax(im3b1N3x5)");